VincentYing/Fashion-pipeline/README.md

 # Fast Fashion Recognition

-This project optimizes an image pipeline for classification of clothing
+This project optimizes an image pipeline for classification of clothing.

 #### Motivation